future-application-laboratory/BirthReminder/README.md

 # Download

-Available on the App Store soon!
+Coming soon on the App Store

 [![Download on the App Store](./GitHubPics/appstore.svg)](https://itunes.apple.com/us/app/birth-reminder/id1286497475?ls=1&mt=8)

-If you'd like to receive the latest version through TestFlight, [email me](mailto:CaptainYukinoshitaHachiman@ProtonMail.com) your iCloud account, then I'll send you an invitation
+Also, you may [join in beta testing](https://birth-reminder-testflight.herokuapp.com) in order to try the latest features.

 # Contribution